Sakshi1608/College_Predictor/README.md

 *This was a beginner-level project built during my college days while learning Flask, HTML/CSS, and basic machine learning.*

-*Know which college you might land in, using this college predictor.*
+*Helps you predict the college you might land in.*
 *It takes parameters such as Your rank, category, city etc. and predicts the best suitable college for you.*

 ## 📖 Overview